-Most people have some preconcieved notions about DUI charges based on what they’ve seen on TV and the experiences of friends or family members who have gone through such ordeals.
+Most people have some preconceived notions about DUI charges based on what they’ve seen on TV and the experiences of friends or family members who have gone through such ordeals.
 However, many of these notions are totally incorrect.
-Here are three of the most common DUI myths heard by a Vista DUI attorney and the realities behind them:
+Here are three of the most common DUI myths and the realities behind them:

 Myth #1: Most people accused of this crime are guilty, so these cases can’t be won.

-Peter M. Liss has personally and successfully defended hundreds of DUI cases, so he knows just how fictitious this myth is.
-While police and prosecutors tend to point to failed roadside sobriety tests and failed chemical tests as ultimate proof that a person was drinking under the influence, a good Vista DUI attorney knows that sobriety tests are subjective and chemical tests are not foolproof.
+Peter M. Liss has personally and successfully defended hundreds of DUI cases, so he knows that while many people believe this, it is totally untrue.
+While police and prosecutors tend to point to failed roadside sobriety tests and failed chemical tests as ultimate proof that a person was drinking under the influence, a good DUI attorney knows that sobriety tests are subjective and chemical tests are not foolproof.

-Even if you are guilty, a skilled Vista DUI lawyer may be able to have your charges reduced to a wet reckless rather than a DUI, minimizing the penalties you will face.
+Even if you are guilty, a lawyer may be able to have your charges reduced to a wet reckless rather than a DUI, minimizing the penalties you will face.

 Myth #2: A DUI isn’t a big deal.